Kirkwood-Dirac quasiprobability approach to the statistics of incompatible observables: Experimental perspectives

-A word of caution is in order here.
-When speaking of work distribution, we are identifying a stochastic variable $w_{if}=b_f(t)-a_i(0)$ that is characterized by the (quasi)probability distribution $P(w)=\sum_{if}q_{if}\delta(w-b_f(t)+a_i(0))$.
+This motivates the proposal of measurement schemes like the ones presented in sections \ref{sec:measuring_KDQ} and \ref{sec:test_negativity}.
+Some protocols are connected to the literature on weak values.
+Schemes devised for the tomographic reconstruction of quantum state density matrices~\cite{lundeen2011direct,bamber2014observing,thekkadath2016direct,piacentini2016measuring,kim2018direct,calderaro2018direct} in quantum optics set-ups can be repurposed for KDQ reconstructions.
+Other schemes among the ones discussed in sections \ref{sec:measuring_KDQ} and \ref{sec:test_negativity} have the potential to be applied in set-ups other than quantum optics.
+In this regard, our attention is especially focused on Ref.~\cite{BatalhaoPRL14} which reports the first experimental assessment of fluctuation relations for a quantum spin-1/2 system that undergoes a closed quantum non-adiabatic evolution.
+In such an experiment, the TPM distribution of work is reconstructed through the inverse Fourier transform of the experimentally sampled work characteristic function.
+The work characteristic function is measured by means of the interferometric scheme described in section \ref{sec:interf}.
+There, we showed that this scheme, when applied to systems initialized in a quantum state with initial coherence in the energy basis, allows to access the full KDQ distribution.
+Hence, the same experiment as in~\cite{BatalhaoPRL14} could be used to directly witness the non-classicality of the KDQ distribution.~\footnote{A word of caution is in order here.
+When speaking of work distribution, we are identifying a stochastic variable $w_{if}=b_f(t)-a_i(0)$ that is characterized by the quasiprobability distribution $P(w)=\sum_{if}q_{if}\delta(w-b_f(t)+a_i(0))$.
 Note that in $P(w)$ the observables $A$ and $B$ are now identified with the Hamiltonian of the system at the initial and final times.
 This means that the characteristic function of the work distribution is provided by Eq.~\eqref{eq:chi1} with $\chi(u)\equiv\chi(-u,u)$.
-Accordingly, on the one hand the problem of determining the work characteristic function simplifies due to the fact that now $\chi(u)$ is a function of a single variable $u$.
-On the other hand, $P(w)$ is a coarse-grained instance of the original quasiprobabilities $q_{if}$ and thus, in accordance with \textit{(P5)} in section~\ref{sec:test_negativity}, its non-classicality is less or equal to the one of the full KDQ distribution.
-As a result, the non-observation of non-classicality in the work (quasi)probability distribution $P(w)$ does not rule out that $\aleph[\v{q}(\rho)]\neq 0$.
+Accordingly, on the one hand, the problem of determining the work characteristic function simplifies, due to the fact that now $\chi(u)$ is a function of a single variable $u$.
+On the other hand, $P(w)$ is a coarse-grained instance of the original quasiprobabilities $q_{if}$ and thus, in accordance with \textit{(P5)} in section~\ref{sec:test_negativity}, its non-classicality is less or equal to the one of the full KDQ distribution returned by the set $\{q_{if}\}$ of KDQ.
+As a result, the non-observation of non-classicality in the work (quasi)probability distribution $P(w)$ does not rule-out that $\aleph[\v{q}(\rho)]\neq 0$.}

-Finally, we also refer the reader to the companion paper~\cite{hernandez2022experimental}, where we discuss the first --to our knowledge-- experimental implementation of the weak-TPM scheme.
-In such work, the MHQ distribution is experimentally reconstructed for a three-level quantum system encoded in a NV center in diamond, and negativity is observed.
+Finally, we also refer the reader to~\cite{hernandez2022experimental}, where we discuss the first --to our knowledge-- experimental implementation of the weak-TPM scheme.
+In Ref.~\cite{hernandez2022experimental}, the MHQ distribution is reconstructed for a three-level quantum system encoded in an NV center in diamond, and negativity is observed.